2BReality/2breality/README.md

 DonaldJTrump.com - Official Campaign Website‎
 Adsecure.donaldjtrump.com/donate‎
 Donald Trump For President Official Site.
 Add Your Name.
 Donate Now.
 Crooked Hillary Official Donate Page Get The Hat Website: [https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#newwindow=1&q=politico.com%2Fwuerker%2F%22trump%22](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#newwindow=1&q=politico.com%2Fwuerker%2F%22trump%22) Why would any normal person give money to a Billionaire?
-Comments welcome @2BReality
+Comments welcome.

 What is a @realDonaldTrump or a @HillaryClinton .
 Can we figure out what 2BReality Will Be for Humanity with in the next 36 Days, Thank You.